cocos3d/cocos3d/README.md

 cocos3d is a sophisticated, yet intuitive and easy-to-use, 3D application development framework for the iOS platform.
 With cocos3d, you can build sophisticated, dynamic 3D games and applications using Objective-C.

+- Build 3D apps for iOS devices or Mac computers running OSX.
+The same 3D content and game logic will run unchanged under iOS or Mac OSX.
+- Use OpenGL programmable pipelines for sophisticated GLSL shader rendering, or use OpenGL fixed pipelines for simpler configurable rendering.
+- Supports OpenGL ES 2.0 or OpenGL ES 1.1 on iOS devices, and OpenGL programmable or fixed pipelines on Mac OSX.
 - Seamless integration with cocos2d.
 Rendering of all 3D model objects occurs within a special cocos2d layer, which fits seamlessly into the cocos2d node hierarchy, allowing 2D nodes such as controls, labels, and health bars to be drawn under, over, or beside 3D model objects.
 With this design, 2D objects, 3D objects, and sound can interact with each other to create a rich, synchronized audio-visual experience.
 - Seamless integration with the iOS UIViewController framework.
 - Pluggable loading framework for 3D models exported from familiar 3D editors such as Blender, 3ds Max or Cheetah3D, or through industry standard 3D object files such as Collada or PowerVR POD, or even from your own customized object file formats.